How to Buy Under Cabinet Lighting

 2. Puck Lights

-If you’re looking for a solution that provides a more focused “pool” of light all while adding both drama and ambience, then you should consider purchasing under cabinet puck lights.
+If you’re looking for a solution that provides a more focused “pool” of light all while adding both drama ambiance, then you should consider purchasing under cabinet puck lights.
 They’re also available in small battery-powered models that are a perfect DIY solution for use in pantries, cupboards, bookcases and closets.

 3. Tape Lights